ADVOT: Ripples through Jewish Life

 Why did we create ADVOT?

 Writing can be a solitary experience.
 We have heard from writers who use Ritualwell that there is a need for connection, accountability and additional ways to develop and share work with others.
-After meeting with regular Ritualwell readers, learners and writers, we designed ADVOT to fill this need for creative development and connection.
+After meeting with regular Ritualwell readers, learners and writers, we designed ADVOT to serve this need for creative development and connection.

 Who is this for?